Light-tight skipper-CCDs for X-ray detection in space: Light-tight skipper-CCDs

 In this work, we present a solution to overcome these challenges: a light shield consisting of a thin aluminum layer deposited directly on the CCD surface, which blocks optical photons while preserving X-ray transmission.
-This layer can be designed to cover the entire CCD surface for X-ray and dark matter detection, or to cover only a portion to build frame-transfer CCDs to improve the signal-to-noise ratio in space-based astronomy~\cite{tindall, XRISM1, XRISM2, rexis}.
-In Section~\ref{sec:fab} we describe the fabrication of the aluminum shield, and the testing set-up to assess its blinding performance and X-ray transmission.
+This layer can be designed to cover the entire CCD surface for X-ray and dark matter detection, or to cover only a portion to build frame-transfer CCDs to improve the signal-to-noise ratio in space-based astronomy~\cite{tindall, XRISM1, XRISM2, rexis} and imaging applications~\cite{Sierks2011}.
+In Section~\ref{sec:fab} we describe the fabrication of the aluminum shield, and the testing set-up to assess its blinding performance and X-ray transmission in a front-illuminated sensor.
 In Section~\ref{sec:calib}, we present the calibration and analysis methods, and in Section~\ref{sec:results}, we present the experimental results.
-In Section~\ref{sec:sims}, we report on simulations used to determine the X-ray detection efficiency over a broader energy range and in different configurations, while in Section~\ref{sec:summary} we conclude with a summary and prospects for future work.
+In Section~\ref{sec:sims}, we report on simulations used to determine the X-ray detection efficiency over a broader energy range and in different configurations for a front- and back-illuminated sensor, while in Section~\ref{sec:summary} we conclude with a summary and prospects for future work.